confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 * The query is a pull query
 * The query is a push query with a limit clause, and the limit has been reached
 * The query is a push query that has been terminated

+Similar to the `streamQuery()` methods above, push queries issued via this method default to using `auto.offset.reset=earliestt`
+(as a consequence of using the new `/query-stream` endpoint), which is a departure from the old REST API and the ksqlDB CLI.

 ### Insert values